BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

+### Digital Behavioral data

-### Input data
+### Sample Input to the method
 The output of Extractor module is the input to the generator module in ClaimsKG.
-Sample output for Extractor module can be found at https://git.gesis.org/bda/ClaimsKG
+Sample output for Extractor module can be found at https://git.gesis.org/bda/ClaimsKG.
+Sample input below
-### Sample Input to the method
 ![](input_sample.PNG)
 ### Sample Output of the method
 ![](output_sample.PNG)